cloudflare/cloudflare-docs/content/cloudflare-one/policies/access/cors.md

 ### 3. Create a new Worker

-1. Open a terminal and create a new worker project.
+1. Open a terminal and create a new Workers project.

     ```sh
     wrangler generate redirect-worker